 Symbols of love are the same and different for you and me.
 We all feel it through hearts we have in common.
 We all see it in images and objects.
 However, for you, the key to love may be in a locket, and for me in the size of the sky.

-Love looks like so many things.
-The little symbols are the most endearing, like the weedy bloom my son Matt picked from a neighbor’s lawn and brought to her door when he was four.
-It also looks like the long floral dress Matt bought me at a neighborhood yard sale when he was eight.
+I think the little symbols of love are the most precious and endearing, like the weedy bloom my son Matt picked from a neighbor’s lawn and brought to her door when he was four.
+It also looks like the long floral dress Matt bought me at a neighborhood yard sale when he was nine.
 That little symbol of love is still in my closet and always will be.
 Love also looks like the juicy toddler kisses Emma gave me when I finished her last bedtime story or the deep thanks that came from her little four-year-old voice when we made our first Thunder Cake.
 The loving gestures from small children can almost break your heart with their honesty and tenderness.

 And then there are the indelible moments when your children show they love each other.
 You see them hug or you listen in on a backseat conversation when one child is comforting the other.
-The world seems softer and the air is pure.
+The world stops spinning for a moment so you can feel the love.

-My children Matt and Emma are 25 and 21 now.
+My children Matt and Emma are 29 and 25 now, nothing like children.
 Their love is quieter, and it comes in unexpected ways.
-You must be ready to embrace it.
+You must be ready to catch it.
 Matt served me some recently when he called just to say hi and see how I was doing.
-Anytime Emma asks me to climb in bed with her and watch a movie, I feel loved.
+Anytime Emma asks to climb in bed with me and watch a movie, I feel loved.